Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/core/actions/RunActionById.md

 ---
+description: |
-description: Run an action, by id<br>Returns a boolean indicating whether the operation was successful.
+    Run an action, by id

+    Returns a boolean indicating whether the operation was successful.
 example: |
     using System;
     public class CPHInline